 Born in Sofia, Bulgaria to a family of scholars, Svetlina was exposed to music from a very young age.
 From the age of 4 she performed on stage in a musical group for children, sang on the radio and television and regularly attended opera and ballet.
 Although not yet interested in pursuing a career as a classical singer, Svetlina’s childhood dream was to “sing on the television”.

-Svetlina sang in the Children’s Choir of the Bulgarian National radio with the foremost musical academic in Bulgaria Hristo Nedyalkov for 9 years.
+At the age of 9, Svetlina joined the Children’s Choir of the Bulgarian National Radio with the foremost musical academic in Bulgaria Hristo Nedyalkov where she sang for 9 years.
 As the main soloist of the choir she embarked on concert tours around many European and Asian countries.
-She has sung for the Japanese Crown Prince, the President of Bulgaria and many other influential people.
-Svetlina was also invited to sing at a Christmas charity concert organised by Countess Esther de Pommery in Switzerland.
+She has sung for the Japanese Crown Prince, the President of Bulgaria, The Swiss Countess Esther de Pommery and many other influential people.